gvwilson/shuttleworth2014/README.md

 into Software Carpentry --- not yet, anyway --- but we've done what we can, and we're doing more all the time.

-I'm really excited by these ideas, so I'd like to spend a year or two seeing how far I can take them.
+I'm really excited by these ideas, so I'd like to spend a year seeing how far I can take them.
 I want to see what it takes to get people to build lessons the way the open source community builds software, and whether doing that will encourage people to adopt modern, evidence-based teaching practices, just as working on open software has encouraged programmers to adopt things like code review and continuous integration.

+To do this, I want to expand Software Carpentry's instructor training to produce two hundred new instructors a year --- instructors who can and will create lessons collaboratively.
+To aid them, I want to build some simple tools for writing and managing lessons that incorporate ideas like code review and discoverability --- ideas that are absent from existing heavyweight standards.
+I want to build some new lessons using those tools, both to try out the tools and because we need material on a wide variety of subjects.
+And finally, I want to record instructors in action and use video annotation so that their peers can learn from them and give them feedback, because I think that will be the most effective way to spread good practices around.

-[cut to Justin Ely talking about how Software Carpentry has helped STSCI]
+[cut to Gabriel Devenyi talking about his growth as an instructor]

-I think I'm well qualified to do this because Software Carpentry isn't the only collaborative project I've gotten off the ground.
+I think I'm well qualified to do all of this because Software Carpentry isn't the only collaborative project I've gotten off the ground.
 In the early 2000s, I started running project courses for senior undergrads at the University of Toronto.
 By 2009, I had turned that into a program called UCOSP, in which students from universities all across Canada work in distributed teams on open source projects.
 In 2006, I got three dozen of the best programmers in the world to create an award-winning book called "Beautiful Code".
 A couple of years later, I got top researchers in software engineering to describe key results from empirical studies of how people actually program in another book called "Making Software", and more recently, I've been managing a series of books called "The Architecture of Open Source Applications", in which the lead designers of major open source projects describe how their programs are put together.

 [cut to Marian Petre talking about marrying research with practice]